-There are many topographical, meteorological, geological, and human factors which affect the availability of water in these aquifers.
+There are many topographical, meteorological, geological, and human factors that affect the availability of water in these aquifers.
 Rocks have different permeability and porosity and therefore hold water at different capacities.
 The process of refilling the aquifers is known as recharging and can happen both naturally and artificially.

 How Does the Natural Groundwater Recharging Process Work?

-Groundwater is recharged naturally by precipitation, ice, and snow melt.
+Groundwater is recharged naturally by precipitation, ice, and snowmelt.
 Through the hydrologic cycle, nature goes through a unique process to resupply the earth's groundwater.

 Groundwater recharge is impeded by human activity such as industrial development and paving.
-These activities result in the loss of top soil permeability, and instead, increase the likelihood that the water remains on the surface.
+These activities result in the loss of topsoil permeability, and instead, increase the likelihood that the water remains on the surface.
 Using groundwater for agricultural activities such as irrigation lowers the water table as well.

 Protecting the natural groundwater recharging process is a good initiative to ensure groundwater sustainability since the volume of water pumped from aquifers should always be lower or equal to the volume recharged.